camunda-community-hub/camunda-platform-7-camel/README.md

 ```
 ${camel.sendTo('<camel endpoint>')}
 ```
+Hint: You will also get variables which were set but contain a null value.

 Alternatively you can specify which process instance variables you want to send to Camel with:

 ```
 ${camel.sendTo('<camel endpoint>', '<comma-separated list of process variables>')}
 ```
+Hint: missing or null value variables will cause to throw an IllegalArgumentException.
+You can append a question mark to each name of a variable which is allowed to be missing or null (e.g. 'mayBeNullVar?,mustNotBeNullVar').

 Additionally you can specify a correlationKey to send to Camel.
 It can be used to correlate a response message.
 The route for the response must contain a parameter correlationKeyName with the name of the process variable which is used for correlation:

 ```